Register for: Leading Inclusively Lab

 Vernice Jones and Akasha

-- I want to increase my self-awareness of my own biases and learn ways to make them explicit
+- I want to increase awareness of my own biases and learn ways to make them explicit

-- I want to learn how to build trusting relationships and manage conflict across cultural differences… I want to learn how to create a vision that appeals to different voices with a range of perspectives
+- I want to learn how to build trusting relationships and manage conflict across cultural differences

-- I want to learn what organizational and institutional changes I can make to help foster a more equitable, inclusive, and just world
+- I want to learn what changes I can make to help foster a more equitable, inclusive, and just corporate or institutional culture; I want to foster a culture of belonging

 This is a Highly Experiential Program that includes: